gentilkiwi/gentilkiwi.github.io/_posts/electronic/mcu/Microchip & Atmel/2025-12-01-Arduino Uno R3 - ATmega328P.md

 ---

 This part is about the _real_ `ATmega328P`, with 32 KB of flash, running our Arduino programs/sketches.
 In the Uno R3 case, `ATmega328P` does not interact directly with our computer (no USB support), but uses UART communication via the `ATmega16U2` supporting USB (`ATmega328P` (UART) ↔ `ATmega16U2` (USB) ↔ our computer).

+> You can find information about `ATmega16U2` on the Arduino Uno R3: [Arduino Uno R3 - ATmega16U2 (for USB to serial and its DFU)](Arduino-Uno-R3-ATmega16U2-(for-USB-to-serial-and-its-DFU).html)

 The `ATmega328P` uses a minimalist bootloader called `optiboot`, which is slightly under 512 bytes, leaving more space for our programs/sketches, and allows UART flashing via the `ATmega16U2`.

-> You can find information about `ATmega16U2` on the Arduino Uno R3: [Arduino Uno R3 - ATmega16U2 (for USB to serial and its DFU)](Arduino-Uno-R3-ATmega16U2-(for-USB-to-serial-and-its-DFU).html)

 You can find original `optiboot` bootloader in :
 - `%localappdata%\Arduino15\packages\arduino\hardware\avr\<version>\bootloaders\optiboot`
 - <https://github.com/arduino/ArduinoCore-avr/tree/master/bootloaders/optiboot>

-Ressources used are available on: https://github.com/gentilkiwi/attachments/tree/main/blog/arduino_uno_r3/atmega328p

-Our Arduino Uno R3 uses `optiboot_atmega328.hex` file, by default in its version `4.4`.
+Our Arduino Uno R3 uses [`optiboot_atmega328.hex`](https://raw.githubusercontent.com/arduino/ArduinoCore-avr/refs/heads/master/bootloaders/optiboot/optiboot_atmega328.hex) file, by default in its version `4.4`.

 With default fuses values, the memory map for Intel HEX files is: